codemillmatt/forms-ad-b2c/blog-posts/part-9-functions-auth.md

 Serverless computing is hot, hot, hot!
 And for good reason - it gives us a way to create focused and stateless microservices that solve exactly one problem without having to create a monolithic application and maintain a server.

 In other words, they are perfect in a mobile app scenario!

 # Adding Azure AD B2C Authentication to Azure Functions

-Azure's serverless offering is called Azure Functions and one way to invoke them is via HTTP requests.
+Azure's serverless offering is called [Azure Functions](https://msou.co/baj) and one way to invoke them is via [HTTP requests](https://msou.co/bai).
 Since these functions will be open to the web at large, we'll eventually have a need to require a calling user be authorized in order to invoke them.

-And that's what this article is all about ... adding authentication and authorization to Azure Functions via Azure AD B2C.
+And that's what this article is all about ... adding authentication and authorization to Azure Functions via [Azure AD B2C](https://msou.co/bak).

+In this article we'll walk through the following:

+- The steps necessary to create an Azure Function App that returns a simple JSON array
+- Invoking that function via an HTTP request
+- Configuring the Azure AD B2C application within the Tenant to provide authentication and authorization to that function.
+- Configuring the Azure Function App to use Authentication and Authorization from Azure AD B2C
+- Then finally some minor changes to our Xamarin.Forms application to invoke the Function which requires authorization.

+And it should be noted that the technique discussed in this article will work for any of the Azure App Service offerings: [Web Apps](https://msou.co/bal), [Mobile Apps](https://msou.co/bam), [API App](https://msou.co/bal)...

+First thing first then - we need a Function!

 ## Creating the Function App

-Here I'll talk about the happy path of creating a function and will link to some more in-depth documentation.

-I'll also have a "deploy to azure" button that will create one for the reader.
+There's going to be 2 parts to creating the Function App ... the first part will be the actual scaffolding of it within the portal, and the second will be the code.

+### Scaffolding the App Within the Portal

+Go into the portal, click _Create a Resource_ then find _Function Apps_ and hit new.

+LOL, right ... that's missing some steps right?

+The easiest way is to follow the [great documentation here](https://msou.co/bai).
+These docs will show you how to create an HTTP Function within the portal - and that's exactly what we want!

+### The Function App Code

-The function that we'll be working with is simple - it will do the same thing as the ASP.NET Core Web API did - return reviews to be displayed in our Xamarin.Forms mobile app.
+The function that we'll be working with is simple - it will do the same thing as the [ASP.NET Core Web API did](https://msou.co/61) - return reviews to be displayed in our Xamarin.Forms mobile app.

 Right now everything is in _demo-mode_ so the `Review` class on the server looks like the following: